-Microsoft Word
+CIS 066 Microsoft Word

-Course Advisories: CIS 001 or CIS 050 with a grade of "C" or "CR" or better; ability to keyboard at 30 wpm.
+Course Advisory: CIS 001 or CIS 050 with a grade of C or CR or better; ability to keyboard at 30 wpm.
 Provides an in-depth study of the functions of the word processing program.
 Students will learn how to use basic and advanced program features to create and design business documents.
-Three hours lecture, one hour lab weekly by arrangement.
+Three hours lecture.

-Object Oriented Game Programming With Flash Prerequisite: CIS 062 with a grade of "C" or better.
-Course Advisories: CIS 001 with a grade of "C" or "CR" or better; SCC minimum English and math standards.
+Object Oriented Game Programming with Flash Prerequisite: CIS 062 with a grade of C or better.
+Course Advisory: CIS 001 with a grade of C or CR or better; SCC minimum English and Math standards.
 Using solid programming techniques and the fundamental concepts of Object Oriented Programming, students will use Macromedia Flash ActionScript to create multimedia games.
 This process includes designing, coding, testing, debugging and documenting Flash ActionScript programs.
 Additionally, students will apply these concepts to the creation of game programs that utilize digital media including images, animation, audio, video, and text.
-Three hours lecture, one hour lab weekly by arrangement.
+Three hours lecture.

-Multimedia For The Web
+Multimedia for the Web

-Course Advisories: CIS 001 with a grade of 'C' or better; CIS 061 with a grade of 'C' or better; SCC minimum English and math standards.
+Course Advisory: CIS 001 with a grade of C or better; CIS 061 with a grade of C or better; SCC minimum English and Math standards.
 Takes an in-depth look at designing multimedia for the Web.
 Topics include developing graphic elements such as buttons, background textures and images for a Web site, using Cascading Style Sheets to position graphics, using Dynamic HTML to create web site interactivity, adding audio and/or video to a Web site, and manipulating Web multimedia file formats.
-Three hours lecture, one hour lab weekly by arrangement.
+Three hours lecture.

-Adobe Photoshop for the Web
+CIS 070 3 Units Adobe Photoshop for the Web

-Course Advisories: SCC minimum English and Math Standards CIS 001 or CIS 050 with a grade of Pass or No Pass or better or equivalent.
+Course Advisory: SCC minimum English and Math standards; keyboarding 30 wpm.
 This course emphasizes the use of computer technology to create and manipulate raster and vector digital images.
 Students use Photoshop techniques to produce digital creations for the web.
 Layers, filter effects, blending modes, and other editing tools will be used to produce digital images appropriate for print and electronic reproduction.
 The elements of Photoshop for use in industry-standard web and print production will be explored in this course.
 Repeatability: None.
 The course may be taken up to three times for credit if the software version has changed.
-Three hours lecture, one hour lab.
+Three hours lecture.

-Extensible Markup Language (Xml)
+CIS 072 1.5 Units Extensible Markup Language (XML)

-Course Advisories: CIS 001 with a grade of 'C' or better; CIS 061 with a grade of 'C' or better; SCC minimum English and math standards.
+Course Advisory: CIS 001 with a grade of C or better; CIS 061 with a grade of C or better; SCC minimum English and Math standards.
 Introduces Extensible Markup Language.
 Students will learn how to create XML documents and use XML-based markup languages.
-Three hours lecture, one hour lab weekly by arrangement (8 week course).
+Three hours lecture (8 week course).

-Microsoft Excel
+CIS 073 Microsoft Excel

-Course Advisories: CIS 001 with a grade of 'C' or 'CR' or better; ability to keyboard at 30wpm.
+Course Advisory: CIS 001 with a grade of C or CR or better; ability to keyboard at 30wpm.
 Provides a thorough study of spreadsheet operation and enables the student to use the spreadsheet to perform mathematical computations and analysis.
 Students will create graphic representations of the information contained in a spreadsheet, perform list management routines, use functions, perform 'what if' analysis, customize toolbars and menus, and create macros using Visual Basic for Applications.
-Three hours lecture, one hour lab weekly by arrangement.
+Three hours lecture.

-Client-Side Web Programming
+075 Client-Side Web Programming

-Course Advisories: CIS 001 with a grade of 'C' or better; CIS 061 with a grade of 'C' or better; SCC minimum English and math standards.
+Course Advisory: CIS 001 with a grade of C or better; CIS 061 with a grade of C or better; SCC minimum English and Math standards.
 Focuses on the enhancement of Web pages by adding interactivity and functionality through the use of client-side programming.
-Three hours lecture, one hour lab weekly by arrangement.
+Three hours lecture.